 with dispersed aerosils or nanodroplets in holographic polymer dispersed

 C.Z. has given more than 300

-talks or invited lectures in a number of Universities and Research Institutions
+invited talks in a number of Universities and Research Institutions including:

 Maceiò (Brazil), NRC,

 Bordeaux, Cergy-Pontoise, Lyon, Orsay, Paris, Sete, Strasburg (France);

 Cagliari, Calabria, Camerino, Cetraro, Erice, Ferrara, Firenze, Genova, Milano,